tadzik/gtkabber/README.md

 Dependencies
 ------------

-Gtkabber depends on GTK+, Loudmouth and Lua.
+Gtkabber depends on GTK+ (2.18 or newer), Loudmouth and Lua.

 Usage
 -----